Volume Analysis and Search

 Section titled “Per-User Storage Usage”Identify which users are consuming the most space:

-analyze.flexfs users --orderBy size --header /mnt/flexfsOutput includes UID, resolved username, size, and cost.
+analyze.flexfs users --orderBy size /mnt/flexfsOutput includes UID, resolved username, size, and cost.
+With --friendly:

 Section titled “Direct Connection (Without Mount)”All analyze.flexfs subcommands can connect directly to a metadata server without requiring a local mount: